Pyrrha/calcom-helm/README.md

 For this value file, you can also configure theingress information.
 You can also use the postgresql fields to configure user, password and database.
 This is not a secure option, the recommandation leads to use another secret for this, and [postgresql.auth.existingSecret](https://github.com/bitnami/charts/blob/main/bitnami/postgresql/values.yaml).

 👉 An [example of PV](https://github.com/Pyrrha/calcom-helm/blob/main/examples/pv.yaml) is provided to quickly makes you start quickly.
+It will be used for the database to store all information about the application.
 Use it at your own risks.

 ## Variables